19hours/sg-statutes/Acts/Private Education Act.md

 (3) Any immovable property to be transferred to and vested in the Council under subsection (1) shall be held by the Council upon such tenure and subject to such terms and conditions as the President may determine.

-(4) Every agreement relating to any of the transferred properties to which the Government was a party immediately before the appointed day, whether or not of such nature that the rights and liabilities thereunder could be assigned, shall have effect as from that day as if —
+(4) Every agreement relating to any of the transferred properties to which the Government was a party immediately before 1st December 2009, whether or not of such nature that the rights and liabilities thereunder could be assigned, shall have effect as from that date as if —

 (a) the Council had been a party to such an agreement; and

-(b) for any reference to the Government there was substituted in respect of anything to be done on or after the appointed day a reference to the Council.
+(b) for any reference to the Government there was substituted in respect of anything to be done on or after 1st December 2009 a reference to the Council.

 ### Transfer of employees

-24\.—(1) As from the appointed day, such persons or categories of persons as the Minister may determine who, immediately before that day, were employed by the Government in the transferred Division shall be transferred to the service of the Council on terms no less favourable than those enjoyed by them immediately prior to their transfer.
+24\.—(1) As from 1st December 2009, such persons or categories of persons as the Minister may determine who, immediately before that date, were employed by the Government in the transferred Division shall be transferred to the service of the Council on terms no less favourable than those enjoyed by them immediately prior to their transfer.

 (2) If any question arises as to whether any person or any category of persons has been transferred to the service of the Council under subsection (1), a certificate under the hand of the Minister shall be conclusive evidence that the person or category of persons was or was not so transferred.